durovsky/rep/rep-I000X.rst

 Real-time requirements
 =========
-1 .Current version of DK-16xx PN IO - V2.6 works only with Linux kernels older than 3.8.
+- Current version of DK-16xx PN IO - V2.6 works only with Linux kernels older than 3.8.
-2. In order to use isochronous real time (IRT), installation of the real-time extension RTAI [#rtai]_ is recommended, since without these extensions, Linux takes up to 1 ms to report interrupt to the application.
+- In order to use isochronous real time (IRT), installation of the real-time extension RTAI [#rtai]_ is recommended, since without these extensions, Linux takes up to 1 ms to report interrupt to the application.

 Testing OS setup
 ---------